Absentee Voting by Mail

 Request Deadline for Mailed Ballots

-The request form must be received in the county auditor's office by 5 p.m. on the Friday, eleven days before the election.
-If the request is for the general election, the deadline to request a ballot by mail is the Saturday, ten days before the election.
+The request form must be received in the county auditor's office by 5 pm on Friday, eleven days before the election.
+If the request is for the general election, the deadline to request a ballot by mail is Saturday, ten days before the election.

 If the request is received so late that it is unlikely the absentee ballot can be returned by mail in time to be considered for counting, the county auditor will enclose a statement to that effect with the absentee ballot.

 After receiving a request form, the county auditor will mail the voter a ballot.
 With the ballot, the county auditor will include instructions on how to mark the ballot as well as how to return the ballot.

 Returning the Ballot

 You can return your voted absentee ballot by mail.
 Absentee ballots received in the county auditor's office by the time the polls close on election day are eligible for counting.
 Absentee ballots received after the polls close on election day must be postmarked by the Monday before election day or earlier and received in the county auditor's office no later than noon on the Monday following the election.
 For school and some city and special elections, the return deadline maybe earlier.
 Read the instructions sent with the ballot.